mohitpai/journey-optimizer.en/help/using/reports/alerts.md

 Learn more on alerts in Adobe Experience Platform [documentation](https://experienceleague.adobe.com/docs/experience-platform/observability/alerts/overview.html).
 To learn how to subscribe to alerts and configure them, refer to this [page](https://experienceleague.adobe.com/docs/experience-platform/observability/alerts/ui.html).

+>[!AVAILABILITY]
+>
+>Some design changes are in progress for the ‘Read Segment Trigger Unsuccessful’ alert, hence this alert is paused for now.
+Once changes are released, this alert will be surfaced again, and you will be able to subscribe to it.
+>

 In the left menu, under **Administration**, click **Alerts**.

 <!--A pre-configured alert for Journey Optimizer is available.
 This alert will warn you if a read segment node has not processed any profile during the defined time frame.